anderspitman/awesome-tunneling/README.md

 * [LocalXpose](https://localxpose.io) - Looks like a solid paid option, with a limited free tier.
 * [Tabserve.dev](https://tabserve.dev) - Web UI that runs entirely in the browser and uses a Cloudflare Worker for https.
 * [Serveo](https://serveo.net) - SSH-based, signup optional, offering HTTP(S) and TCP tunneling and SSH jump host forwarding capabilities.
 * [btunnel](https://www.btunnel.in) - Expose localhost and local tcp server to the internet.
-Free plan includes file server, custom http request and response headers, basic auth protection and 1 hour tunnel tuimeout.
+Free plan includes file server, custom http request and response headers, basic auth protection and 1 hour tunnel timeout.

 # Overlay networks and other advanced tools